 Font and Colors

-Russian specialists mainly carried out the development of the identity of the Lada car brand; therefore, many Slavic concepts in it are understandable to Russian-speaking consumers.
-The focus on the foreign market was paid attention only after the transition to the new millennium.
-Therefore, in the early versions of the logo, the image of the sailing boat resembled the Russian “B,” and in the later versions – the English “V.”
+Russian specialists primarily developed the Lada car brand’s identity; therefore, many Slavic concepts in it are understandable to Russian-speaking consumers.
+The focus on the foreign market was given only after the transition to the new millennium.
+Therefore, in the early versions of the logo, the image of the sailing boat resembled the Russian “B,” and in the later versions, the English “V.”

-A full-fledged inscription was used in the emblem only at the dawn of its appearance – in 1970.
-It was a thin sans serif typeface.
+A full-fledged inscription was used in the emblem only at its inception, in 1970.
+It was a thin sans-serif typeface.

 The corporate palette consists of discreet colors: blue and gray in several shades.
 Naturally, black and white are present, but not as background, but as the main ones.